kasbuunk/transmit/README.md

-# Message Scheduler
+# Transmit

 _This project is licensed under the MIT License._

-The Message Scheduler allows messages to be transmitted with a provided schedule pattern.
+Transmit allows messages to be transmitted with a provided schedule.